 - There is drainage or a bad smell coming from the splint.

-- Your foot or hand is cool or pale or changes color.
+- Your limb turns cold or changes color.

 - You have trouble moving your fingers or toes.